Byron Buxton Player Props: Twins vs. Red Sox

 Byron Buxton At The Plate

-- Buxton is batting .224 with a double, a triple, two home runs and six walks.
+- Buxton is batting .226 with two doubles, a triple, two home runs and seven walks.

-- He has hit a long ball in two of 16 games played this season, and in 3.1% of his plate appearances.
+- He has hit a home run in two of 17 games played this year, and in 2.9% of his plate appearances.

-- In three games this year (18.8%), Buxton has picked up an RBI, including two games with multiple runs batted in.
+- In three games this season (17.6%), Buxton has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once nine times this year (56.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.